 If you are married to a Thai then you do not need a retirement visa as you can apply for a marriage visa.
 The requirements are lower and the process is also much easier than the retirement visa process.
 Consider all your options for retirement in Thailand.
 Also, remember that when you wish to leave Thailand on holiday you need to have a re-entry permit in your passport as once you leave your 1-year visa will be invalidated by leaving.

 Speak to a lawyer in Thailand about what would be your best options with retirement in Thailand.
-Call us today at Siam Legal or walk into any of our offices in Thailand for more assistance.
+Call us today at Law Firm or walk into any of our offices in Thailand for more assistance.